 All of our acquisitions have involved purchase prices in excess of tangible asset values net of liabilities assumed, resulting in the creation of an increased amount of goodwill and other intangible assets.
-As of December 31, 2020, goodwill and purchased intangibles accounted for approximately 55% and 4%, respectively, of our total assets.
+As of December 31, 2019, goodwill and purchased intangibles accounted for approximately 52% and 2%, respectively, of our total assets.
 Under U.S. generally accepted accounting principles, we do not amortize goodwill acquired in a purchase business combination.
-We evaluate the recoverability of recorded goodwill annually, as well as when events or circumstances indicate there may be an impairment or if we have a material change in reporting units.
-Although we have to date determined that goodwill has not been impaired, future events or changes in circumstances that result in an impairment of goodwill or intangible assets would have a negative impact on our profitability and operating results.
-In the second quarter of 2019, we impaired an intangible asset associated with a historical business acquisition for \$1.7 million.
+We evaluate the recoverability of recorded goodwill annually, as well as when events or circumstances indicate there may be an impairment or if we have a significant change in reporting units.
+Although we have to date determined that such assets have not been impaired, future events or changes in circumstances that result in an impairment of goodwill would have a negative impact on our profitability and operating results.